 Supernova

 It's hard to overstate just what a big deal Supernova was when it first opened.
-An undeniably clever bit of marketing saw this rely solely on word of mouth (and social media) to spread the word.
+An undeniably clever bit of marketing saw this burger spot rely solely on word of mouth (and social media) to spread the word.
 Simplicity is the key here.
 They do one thing only - the cheeseburger - but they do it very well.
-The queues are not as mad as they were when they originally opened, so if you've yet to try their burger, now's the time.
+The queues are not as mad as they were when they originally opened, so if you've yet to try their burger, there's no time like the present.

 The one in the food court